Crested gecko: Habitat and behavior

-The crested gecko is a mostly arboreal species, preferring to inhabit the canopy of the New Caledonia rainforests.
+The crested gecko is a mostly arboreal species, preferring to inhabit the lower canopy and understory of the New Caledonia rainforests.
 It is able to jump long distances between branches to move to new locations.
 It is nocturnal and will generally spend the daylight hours sleeping in secure spots in high branches.

 Diet

 The crested gecko is an omnivore and will opportunistically feed on fruit, nectar, pollen, and a variety of insects.